James Bond uncollected short stories: "The Heart of Erzulie" (unpublished)

 A fourth short story, titled "The Heart of Erzulie", was written by Raymond Benson in-between Never Dream of Dying and The Man with the Red Tattoo, but it was never published because Ian Fleming Publications felt it was "too much of a Fleming pastiche."
-Benson, himself, acknowledges that it was little more than a time-killer in the interim between the two book projects.
+Benson himself acknowledges that it was little more than a time-killer in the interim between the two book projects.
 The story has since been published in Benson's 2015 e-book anthology 12+1--Twelve Short Thrillers and a Play with all references to James Bond removed.

-Samantha Weinberg/Kate Westbrook short stories
+Samantha Weinberg/Kate Westbrook

 In 2006, two additional short stories were written and published by Samantha Weinberg under the pseudonym "Kate Westbrook".
 These stories are part of The Moneypenny Diaries series, an officially licensed spin-off from the Bond novels series focusing on the character of Miss Moneypenny.
 In September 2020, both stories were republished as a free ebook titled The Moneypenny Diaries: Secret Chapters.